-Pain medications such as aspirin, ibuprofen and acetaminophen are made available almost everywhere.
+Pain medications such as aspirin, ibuprofen, and acetaminophen are made available almost everywhere.
+Undeniably, they do help and reduce mild pain fast for most people.
 Unfortunately, these common pain medications are bad for your liver.
 They can block liver enzymes that regulate inflammation, cause bleeding throughout the digestive system and ultimately cause liver damage and failure when used regularly.

 5. Detox with water

-Increasing your water intake will help your liver clear out the toxins in our body.
-Most of us don’t drink enough water so it also lessens the its ability to flush out all the bad stuff in the body and replenish our supportive nutrition.
+Increasing your water intake will help your liver clear out the toxins in your body.
+Most of us don’t drink enough water so it also lessens our ability to flush out all the bad stuff in the body and replenish our supportive nutrition.

 6. Eat healthy fats

-Healthy fats like those found in fruits and vegetables support the liver by providing antioxidants, anti-inflammatories and other good nutrients.
-Sources of healthy fat include: avocado, coconut, flaxseed, olive and olive oil, and hemp.
-For a natural detox, you can drink a mixture of 1 tablespoon of extra virgin olive oil with 1 tablespoon of lemon juice.
-Drink this first thing in the morning to prevent build-up of fats and clean and protect your body.
+Healthy fats like those found in fruits and vegetables support the liver by providing antioxidants, anti-inflammatories, and other good nutrients.
+Sources of healthy fat include avocado, coconut, flaxseed, olive and olive oil, and hemp.

 7. Increase exercise

 Exercising helps your body.
-Moving your body regularly gets your blood flowing, muscles strengthened, toxins eliminated, reduce stress and improve your sleep.
+Moving your body regularly gets your blood flowing, muscles strengthened, toxins eliminated, reduces stress, and improves your sleep.
 The list of good things goes on.
 Even following a moderate exercise regimen has significant benefits especially in reducing liver fat in people with fatty liver disease.
-Exercise regularly to heal and maintain a healthy liver and for a natural liver detox.
+Exercise regularly to heal and maintain a healthy liver and for natural liver detox.

-One of the many benefits of ANF Therapy is the detox it provides to the whole body.
+One of the many benefits of ANF Therapy® is the detox it provides to the whole body.
 It is part of the healing process of removing toxins from the body.
 By combining different ANF discs, you can help normalize, optimize and strengthen your body functions such as the immune system, lymphatic system, nervous system, organs, and cardiovascular system.
-Watch how ANF Therapy helped with liver issues below:

-“I’ve been dealing with liver issues for the past 13 years due to HELLP Syndrome during my first pregnancy – including swelling, a lot of tenderness, gut issues and and a lot of restrictions in my breathing…
+“I’ve been dealing with liver issues for the past 13 years due to HELLP Syndrome during my first pregnancy – including swelling, a lot of tenderness, gut issues, and a lot of restrictions in my breathing…

-Once the discs were placed on there, the swelling went down almost instantly it was seconds.
+Once the discs were placed on there, the swelling went down almost instantly, in seconds.
 The pain disappeared almost as quickly… My breathing is so much better.
-I can do full range of motion.
+I can do a full range of motion.
 No pain.
 I’m super excited.”

 Your liver is the hardest working organ in your body.
-It is continually working on a lot of processes to produce proteins and hormones, nutrients, fight off infection, metabolize cholesterol and glucose and so much more.
-To keep you liver functioning effectively, take care of this critical organ through natural liver detoxification and improved lifestyle.
+It is continually working on a lot of processes to produce proteins and hormones, nutrients, fight off infection, metabolize cholesterol and glucose, and so much more.